420queen/test_guesser/README.md

 ## Offline setup

 1. Place your MBTiles file at `tiles/tiles.mbtiles` in the project directory.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm install` (requires Node).
-3. Start the local server using `npm start` and open the provided URL in your browser.
+3. Start the integrated server with `npm start`.

-Any static server such as `python3 -m http.server` will also work, as long as it serves the project root.
+4. Open <http://localhost:3000> in your browser to play.

+The server streams tiles directly from the MBTiles file so even very large files work without loading them into the browser.

 License: GPLv3+
 ===============